manjitwaikhom/HIBERNATE-3.x.x/README.txt

 # HIBERNATE3

 database used: MySQL 5.5
-password : admin
-annotation based mappings used java version used java 7
+annotation based mappings used java version used java 8

 (Maven Based Project)